Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 So I decided there and then to stop.

-As I said, I had made friends with a couple of parents that were on the same page as me and I saw no need to put myself through the comparison torture any longer.
+As I said, I had made friends with a couple of parents who were on the same page as me, and I saw no need to put myself through the comparison torture any longer.

 Instead, I started to trust myself.